ng-Classic/ng-classic/aio/content/guide/deployment.md

 ### Routed apps must fall back to `index.html`

-Angular applications are perfect candidates for serving with a simple static HTML server.
+Angular Classicapplications are perfect candidates for serving with a simple static HTML server.
-You don't need a server-side engine to dynamically compose application pages because Angular does that on the client-side.
+You don't need a server-side engine to dynamically compose application pages because Angular Classicdoes that on the client-side.

-If the application uses the Angular router, you must configure the server to return the application's host page \(`index.html`\) when asked for a file that it does not have.
+If the application uses the Angular Classicrouter, you must configure the server to return the application's host page \(`index.html`\) when asked for a file that it does not have.

 <a id="deep-link"></a>